DiscoveringGodot/4_Heist_Meisters/README.md

 ## How To Build / Compile

 This is a Godot project.
 If you're familiar with source control, then "clone this repo".
-Otherwise download the contents and place them in an empty folder that's in a convenient place.
-Open Godot, ``Import Project`` and navigate to the folder you just made.  select ``project.godot`` and you're good to go.
+Otherwise download the contents and place them i

-No compiling necessary!
-This is Godot, after all.

 This branch is the course branch, each commit corresponds to a lecture in the course.
 The current state is our latest progress.